Zimbabwe's former president Robert Mugabe dies in Singapore

 “It is with the utmost sadness that I announce the passing on of Zimbabwe’s founding father and former President, Cde Robert Mugabe,” a post on Mnangagwa’s official presidential Twitter account said.

+Mugabe, who ruled the southern African nation for nearly four decades since independence from Britain in 1980, was forced to resign in November 2017 after an army coup.

+He was feted as an African liberation hero and champion of racial reconciliation when he first came to power in a nation divided by nearly a century of white colonial rule.

-Reporting by Joe Brock; Editing by Michael Perry
+Reporting by Joe Brock, Fathin Ungku and Aradhana Aravindan in Singapore and Nqobile Dludla in Johannesburg; Editing by Michael Perry, Robert Birsel